k8s-101/workshop/sections/3-create-a-docker-registry.md

 ![Admin user and password](images/k8s101registry-admin-user.jpg)

-Now you should be able to login to your container registry using `docker login`.
+Now you should be able to login to your container registry using `docker login`, and the _Admin user_ username and password.

 ```shell
 $> docker login k8s101registry.azurecr.io